 We spoke about what type of funeral service Fred and his family might like and his preference for burial or cremation.
 We discussed funeral venues and styles of services.
 I was beginning to get a picture of what the family wanted to do.
 There would be quite a lot of family travelling from interstate and some from overseas.
 We left fairly open the choices and would finalise the details when Fred died.
 But, given Fred’s long illness, the family were keen to ensure the funeral was held quite quickly.

 Fred died two days later.

-Remember how I started this piece, when asked if I was nervous just before the funeral, well, its about this time when I am the most nervous, knowing we have a great deal to achieve and with a limit on the time to do it.
+Remember how I started this piece when asked if I was nervous just before the funeral, well, it is about this time when I am the most nervous, knowing we have a great deal to achieve and with a limit on the time to do it.
 There is a golden rule, Plan, Plan, Plan, Plan and then expect things to go wrong and plan for that too.
-Everything needs a back up plan, so we can expect the unexpected and deal with it even at the last minute.
+Everything needs a backup plan, so we can expect the unexpected and deal with it even at the last minute.

 The family hadn’t yet organised the printed order of service and there was still a potential that we may have to do it at the last moment.
 Remember Plan and plan for the unexpected.

 The family arrived the night before the funeral to see Fred, they were no doubt very sad but pleased they could say their last goodbyes.
 They advised the order of service was in hand and all would be ready by tomorrow.